circular-zamboni/chrysopelea/README.md

 - chrysopelea.outputs.AAAA - AAAA is script output variable name.
 - chrysopelea.inputs.BBBB - BBBB is script input variable name.
-- row.getCellValue("CCCC") - CCCC is field name.
+- myPythonInputVar = [row.getCellValue("FFFF") for row in chrysopelea.inputs.BBBB] - read Airtable field data from Airtable record rows to populate python array.
+- chrysopelea.outputs.AAAA.GGGG = myPythonOutputVar - write Airtable record fields
+using python array.

 An example is shown below.
 The example assumes a particular block configuration that is not described here.
 Your equivalent "AAAA", "BBBB", "CCCC"